Before I Die (Playhouse 90)

 "Before I Die" was an American television film broadcast on January 23, 1958, as part of the CBS television series, Playhouse 90.
-It aired as the 20th episode of the second season.
+It aired as the twentieth episode of the second season.

 Plot

 A surgeon becomes convinced of the innocence of a convicted murderer based on the convict mumbling while under anesthesia.
 He risks his reputation to save the convict from the electric chair.